thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 From [Monday.com](https://monday.com/blog/project-management/what-is-lead-time/) and [Wikipedia](https://en.wikipedia.org/wiki/Lead_time): the "latency" (time interval) between the start and completion of a certain task.

 It is most often used in Manufacturing and Supply Chain.
-Yet, it is applicable to all product-based businesses including the business of software.
+Yet, it applies to all product-based businesses including the business of software.

 In IT, lead time is the time between receiving a user request, prioritising it, designing, implementing and getting it released into the hands of the users in production.

-With regard to IT-delivery, lead time is often limited to the time between committing code into a Version Control System and getting that code into the hands of the users in production.
+For IT delivery, lead time is often limited to the time between committing code into a Version Control System and getting that code into the hands of the users in production.

 ### Throughput